-Moving takes a toll on your wallet, schedule and, most importantly, your sanity.
+Moving to NY takes a toll on your wallet, schedule and, most importantly, your sanity.
 With the many various tasks and chores you have to keep tabs on and perform, you’ll likely be stressed and tired pre, during, and post move.
 There’s no sure way to eliminate all the stress that comes with moving but there are methods to make the strain less impactful and help you better cope.
 Here are a few tips we have for beating the stress that comes with relocation:

 Those last few days before the move, you’ll likely be running around and eating whatever you can grab at the deli or take-out counter.
 But it’s especially important to nourish your body with foods that will fuel you.
 Plan easy and nutritious meals several weeks before the move and buy the necessary ingredients beforehand.